lubomirkamensky/lubolab/content/post/weather-data-mart.md

 That's the logical picture.
 It is a bit naive, assuming that we can always filter the needed data simply in the final view we use.
 Of course we can, the only problem is performance.

-<p class="note">In practice it is necessary to define the data scope and eliminate not needed records already in the beginning of the flow, right on the top of the detail data, in our case in Hourly aggregation.</p>
+<div class="c_alert c_alert-success"><i class="fa fa-info-circle"></i> In practice it is necessary to define the data scope and eliminate not needed records already in the beginning of the flow, right on the top of the detail data, in our case in Hourly aggregation.</div>

 In the next post we will finally focus on the reporting layer.
 It will be web component consuming json data.
 To simplify things, and get real-time database experience for the end users, we will use [Firebase](https://www.firebase.com).